 - HOW DO I CONTACT YOU?

-To contact us about anything to do with your personal data and data protection, including to make a subject access request, please use the following details for the attention of Access Finance Information Officer:
+To contact us about anything to do with your personal data and data protection, including to make a subject access request, please use the following details for the attention of the Access Forex Information Officer:

 Email address: email@example.com

 We may change this Privacy Notice from time to time.
 This may be necessary, for example, if the law changes, or if we change our business in a way that affects personal data protection.
-Any changes will be made available on our website or via our mobile applications Access Finance.
-This Privacy Notice was last updated on.
+Any changes will be made available on our website accessforex.com or via our mobile applications Access Forex.
+This Privacy Notice was last updated.